Agent Skills: Social media intelligence

 Ethical guidelines

-• Archive public content only
+• Archive public content only.

-• Don't create fake accounts for monitoring
+• Don't create fake accounts for monitoring.

-• Protect sources who share social content
+• Protect sources who share social content.

-• Verify before publishing claims about coordination
+• Verify before publishing claims about coordination — coordination scoring is a hypothesis, not a finding.

-• Consider context before amplifying harmful content
+• Consider context before amplifying harmful content.

 Related skills